erostefano/rxjs-firstSteps/README.md

 # rxjs-firstSteps
-First steps with RxJS with exercises and solutions
+First steps in RxJS with exercises and solutions.
+Here will you see how to combine and use some basic operators on observables.

 ## Get started